 This ode to Frank Sinatra features chef Theo Schoenegger's modern twist on classic Italian cooking.
 The menu here features many of Frank's personal favorites such as spaghetti and clams, or osso buco.
 Sit inside in the dining room with iconic memories from Sinatra's storied career including his Academy Award for Best Supporting Actor in From Here to Eternity, his Grammy Award for "Strangers in the Night," and his Emmy for Frank Sinatra: A Man and His Music or dine fireside on the charming outdoor patio.

-When it’s the most authentic Italian cuisine you seek, head over to Bartolotta Ristorante di Mare at Wynn Las Vegas, where Chef Paul Bartolotta has his fish flown in daily from the Mediterranean.
+When it’s the most authentic Italian cuisine you seek, head over to Costa di Mare at Wynn Las Vegas, where fish is flown in daily from the Mediterranean.
 Fans call this escape from reality with its lakefront setting “simply outstanding.”
 Look for homemade pasta alongside classic Italian specialties.

 Consider Rao’s at Caesars Palace your home-cooking version of great Italian food.
 In New York City, it’s a VIP joint only, but in Vegas you can dish on steak bistecca sliced tableside, Rao’s lemon chicken, a classic veal chop pan seared and topped off cherry peppers and the meatballs, those meatballs!